 In nature, the microscopic pattern of a shark’s skin reduces drag and prevents microorganisms from building up.
 Pretty awesome.

 Biomimicry Heliotrope Follows the Movements of the Sun

-This lighting device created by Jonathan Ota mimics plants’ ability to track the sun.
-These “flowers” with small solar panels have silvery artificial petals and LED lights in the centre.
+This lighting device created by Jonathan Ota mimics plants' ability to track the sun.
+These "flowers" with small solar panels have silvery artificial petals and LED lights in the center.
 They use the stored solar power to operate tiny pistons powered by evaporating alcohol to move the petals.
 They close during the day and open up at night.
 What a nifty design.

 Tree-Climbing Inchworm Robots

 Utilizing tactile sensors, these little robots can find their way up tree trunks in the same fashion as inchworms.
 They feel around to determine where they need to grasp for the best grip.
 These little robots can even haul loads up sharp incline branches.
-The creators state:
+The creator's state:

 “The objective of the development of Treebot is to assist or replace human being in performing forestry tasks on trees.
 Although the information obtained by tactile sensors is not rich, it is reliable.
 Furthermore, the processing of tactile information is much simpler than that of visual information.”

 The skeletons of birds are incredibly strong and lightweight.
 This combination of attributes makes an obvious feature to copy when designing high heel shoes.
 The aesthetics and shape of a bird's skull led Marieka Ratsma to design and produce unusual, lightweight and strong shoes.
 Marieka collaborated with Architect Kostika Spaho to produce the "Biomimicry Shoe".
 These shoes offer plenty of support with less material for "optimal, efficiency, strength and elegance".
 Frankly, I don't normally care about women's shoes but these certainly made me look twice.